When can kittens eat dry food? A vet's guide to weaning kittens

 When do kittens start eating food and drinking water?

-Their mother’s milk should be a kitten’s only source of nutrition from birth until four weeks of age.
+For newborn kittens, their mother’s milk should be a kitten’s only source of nutrition from birth until four weeks of age.
 It’s important that all kittens suckle within two hours of birth, as this is when they receive vital colostrum, the first milk produced by mom.
 Colostrum provides essential nutrients as well as antibodies, which protect the kitten against diseases until they are able to produce their own.

 If a kitten is orphaned or cannot be with its mom, and no foster mom is available, then kitten formula is the next best thing.
 It’s important to note that kittens should never be given human or puppy formula.
 This won’t contain the right nutrition for them and can even be harmful.
 Only kitten formula is suitable.